Chart Color Schemes

 Toronto is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

 Toronto's cultural diversity was found to be below average, with 87.4% of its population born in Australia, 91.0% being citizens, and 94.8% speaking English only at home.
-The dominant religion in Toronto is Christianity, comprising 52.7% of the population, compared to 54.0% across Rest of NSW.
-The top three ancestry groups in Toronto are English (32.5%), Australian (30.6%), and Scottish (8.1%).
+Christianity is the main religion in Toronto, comprising 52.7% of the population, compared to 54.0% across Rest of NSW.
+The top three ancestry groups are English (32.5%), Australian (30.6%), and Scottish (8.1%).

-Notable differences exist in the representation of certain ethnic groups: Australian Aboriginal is overrepresented at 5.8%, Welsh remains consistent at 0.7%, and Samoan is also consistent at 0.3%.
+Notably, Australian Aboriginal representation is overrepresented at 5.8%, Welsh remains at 0.7%, and Samoan is also present at 0.3%.

 Frequently Asked Questions - Diversity